 To understand how much revenue WCC has lost from declines in student enrollment in recent years, we first need to look at enrollment figures.
 WCC constantly reports its student data to the State.
-This data comes from the Center for Educational Performance and Information (CEPI).
+This data comes from the Integrated Postsecondary Education Data System (IPEDS).
 There are several ways to look at student enrollment at the College.
 Two of the most common measures are the Fall enrollment and the Unduplicated Headcount.

 The data show that there was a drop in student enrollment from 2010-2014.
-Beginning 2015, WCC’s unduplicated headcount rose and has stayed relatively steady through 2018, the full last year for which data are currently available through CEPI.
+Beginning 2015, WCC’s unduplicated headcount rose and has stayed relatively steady through 2020, the full last year for which data are currently available through IPEDS.

 Between 2014 and 2018, tuition rose from $93-$95.
 Since FY 2018, WCC’s tuition rate has remained constant at $95 per credit hour.
 The graph shows WCC’s tuition revenues from FY2008-2018.
 According to WCC’s financial statements, revenue from student tuition and fees has risen in every year.
 The tuition revenues rose, in part, due to the tuition increases.
 Since 2018, however, WCC’s tuition revenue has risen, even though the tuition rate has remained unchanged.
 If the tuition rate remains constant but overall tuition revenues rise, it tends to confirm that WCC’s enrollment isn’t declining.
 Furthermore, WCC”s full-time faculty count has remained largely constant for the last 10 years.
 Had there been a sharp decline in student enrollment, the size of the full-time faculty would have dropped.